 - Calling in Sick is highly discouraged given the limited number of fellows and very tight call schedule - ALL sick coverage on call days and weekends are pay backs.
 NO coverage will be provided for personal errands e.g. ACLS, BLS, interviews etc, you must provide your own coverage for these purposes - The coverage pool comprises of fellows in following order 1.
-Service fellows,à 2.
-Access fellow,à 3.
-Ambulatory fellow,à 4.
-Research fellow andà 5.
-VA Fellow - In the event the fellow first on call was on call the day prior or is on call the next day of the Sick call the coverage would be done by the person next on call and so on. - It is the duty of the fellow calling in sick to inform the person next on call and chief fellow. - All requests for absence MUST be recorded with Ivy and this includes changes in coverage, Vacation and travel requests.
+Service fellows, → 2.
+Access fellow, → 3.
+Ambulatory fellow, → 4.
+Research fellow and → 5.
+VA Fellow - In the event the fellow first on call was on call the day prior or is on call the next day of the Sick call the coverage would be done by the person next on call and so on. - It is the duty of the fellow calling in sick to inform the person next on call and chief fellow. - All requests for absence MUST be recorded with Lisa and this includes changes in coverage, Vacation and travel requests. - 1st year fellows cover Friday and Saturday on-call and 2nd year fellows cover Sunday on-call.